thillRobot/carla_simulator/docs/ros_bridge.md

 Either way, I found a fix for this on [stack exchange](https://answers.ros.org/question/326226/importerror-dynamic-module-does-not-define-module-export-function-pyinit__tf2/) which involves compiling `tf2` in workspace with the ros bridge.
 At first I was nervous about this, but I was able to do in totally in the venv so there is no threat of borking the deps with apt.
 I **did not** run the `apt install python3-catkin-pkg-modules-etc` line because this is how you break things.

+I need to document the exact compile.
+I remember I switched a python3 to a python to make it work in my venv, I think.

 Now, try again.

 ```